rpy2/rpy2/doc/source/robjects_oop.rst

 In the first part of that code, we choose a static mapping of the R-defined methods.
-The advantage for doing so is a bit of speed (as the S4 dispatch mechanism has a cost), and the disadvantage is that the a modification of the method at the R level would require a refresh of the mappings concerned.
-The second part of the code is wrapper to those mappings, where Python-to-R operations prior to calling the R method can be performed.
+The advantage for doing so is a bit of speed (as the S4 dispatch mechanism has a cost), and the disadvantage is that a modification of the method at the R level would require a refresh of the mappings concerned.
+The second part of the code is a wrapper to those mappings, where Python-to-R operations prior to calling the R method can be performed.
-In the last part of the class definition, a *static methods* is defined.
+In the last part of the class definition, a *static method* is defined.
 This is one way to have polymorphic constructors implemented.

 .. literalinclude:: _static/demos/s4classes.py